OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 Triggers
 ========
-.. note:: It might be useful to include items from the subscription that
+.. note:: It might be useful to include details of the subscription that
     initiated the trigger in the events sent.
 We can probably deduce ``eventType``, but the ``href`` of the subscription, for example, might also be good to include.